-The objective of this course is to study the historical development of Canada, beginning with the First Nations, followed by the influence of French and English colonization, and finally achieving nationhood and playing an independent role on the world stage in the 20th and 21st centuries.
-Local, national, and international events, as well as a large selection of important historical figures are also interwoven into the course.
+The objective of this course is to study the historical development of Canada, beginning with the First Nations, followed by the impact of French and English colonization, and finally the continued development of Canada post-confederation.
+Local, national, and international events, as well as a large selection of important historical figures are also interwoven into the course in order to help students develop an understanding of the connection between past and present events in Canada.